InstituteforDiseaseModeling/covasim/covasim/README.md

 * `timelimit`  = Stop simulation if it exceeds this duration.
 Test: set to a small number (e.g. 1) and choose a large `n`/`n_days`.
 * `stop_func`  = User-defined stopping function (no test).
 * `window`     = Integration window for calculatingthe doubling time; does not affect the simulation otherwise.
+* `country`    = The country for the simulation to run in, used to get age demographic data.

 ## Disease transmission
 * `beta`         = Transmissibility per contact.
 Test: set to 0 for no infections, set to 1 for ≈`contacts` infections per day (will not be exactly equal due to overlap and other effects)